JensVanH/marketplace_start_code-1/README.md

 ## Backend server
 1. Change the credentials `user`, `password`, and `DB` in `nodejs_backend/app/config/db.config.js` via vscode: https://code.visualstudio.com/
-1. cd `nodejs_backend/app.js` to enter the backend folder
+2. Open a terminal in VS code and run cd `nodejs_backend` to enter the backend folder
-2. `npm install` to install the packages
+3. `npm install` to install the packages
-3. `node app.js` to start the backend server, it will listen for HTTP requests on port 3000 by default.
+4. `node app.js` to start the backend server, it will listen for HTTP requests on port 3000 by default.

 ## Frontend
-1. open a new terminal
+1. open a second terminal and run cd `cd angular_frontend` to enter the frondend folder
-2. First time: Run `cd angular_frontend;npm install` to install the packages
+2. `npm install` to install the packages
-3. Run `cd angular_frontend;ng serve` for a dev server.
+3. `ng serve` to start the frondend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Select Business Models